amitjpr/amitjpr/README.md

 ### I'm a Salesforce Developer & Consultant and an Engineer!

 - 🌱 I’m currently learning everything 😎
-- 🥅 2023 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to develop new things
+- 😄 Pronouns: he/him/his

 ---